Trustly

 - The customer selects the Trustly method.

-- The payment platform receives the purchase request for payment processing from Payment Page.
+- The payment platform receives the request for processing the payment by using the Trustly method.

-- The purchase request is processed on the Trustly service side.
+- The request is processed on the Trustly service side.

-- The Trustly service generates the data for redirecting the customer to its website form and sends it to the payment platform.
+- The data for redirecting the customer to the Trustly service is sent from the Trustly service to the payment platform.

-- The payment platform sends the customer redirection data to Payment Page.
+- The data for redirecting the customer is sent from the payment platform to Payment Page.

-- The customer is redirected to the Trustly website.
+- The customer is redirected to the Trustly service.

-- The customer completes all the payment steps required.
+- The customer completes all required payment steps.

-- The payment is processed on the Trustly side.
+- The purchase is processed in the Trustly service.

-- The payment platform sends a callback with the payment result to the web service.
+- The payment platform sends the payment result callback to the web service.

-- The payment platform sends the result to Payment Page.
+- The payment platform sends the result information to Payment Page.

-- A page with the payment result information is displayed to the customer on Payment Page.
+- The result information is displayed to the customer on Payment Page.

 Request format

-There are several things you need to consider when using the Trustly method:
+There are several things you need to consider when sending purchase requests by using the Trustly method:

 project_id